Skip to main content

 defer resp.Close()

 The session owns network resources.
-The response body is an io.ReadCloser you have to close.
+The response body is an io.ReadCloser, so it has to be closed.

 Pass context

 Always thread a context.Context through.
-That's how cancellation, deadlines, and request-scoped values move around in Go. httpcloak honours ctx.Done() everywhere: at dial, at TLS handshake, at body reads.
+That's how cancellation, deadlines, and request-scoped values move around in Go. httpcloak honours ctx.Done() at dial, at TLS handshake, and at body reads.

 ctx, cancel := context.WithTimeout(context.Background(), 30*time.Second)